 George Wood died in July of 1903 and Anna Wood moved soon thereafter.

 During the 1903-1904 winter season, 354 Commonwealth was the home of John William Corcoran and his wife, Margaret Josephine (McDonald) Corcoran.
 They had lived at 330 Commonwealth during the latter part of the 1902-1903 season.
-He was an attorney and former justice of the superior court, and had been a candidate for Massachusetts Attorney General and Lt.
+He was an attorney and former Superior Court judge, and had been a candidate for Massachusetts Attorney General and Lt.
 Governor.
 The Corcorans’ primary residence had been in Clinton but the Boston Post report on December 23, 1903, that he had “taken a long lease” and “will hereafter be a full-fledged resident of Boston.”
 He died, however, in August of 1904.

 During the 1904-1905 winter season, 354 Commonwealth was the home of investment broker Frederick R. Tibbitts and his wife, Mabel Tibbitts.
 They previously had lived at the Hotel Somerset.
 They also maintained a home in West Manchester.
 They had moved from 354 Commonwealth by the next season, and by the 1906-1907 season were living at 96 Bay State Road.